SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-bridge.md

 This is the current solution and it needs to run service as `root`.
 :::

-## Csoar Automation Bridge for Docker
+## Cloud SOAR Automation Bridge for Docker

-This repository a Docker images to run the Sumo Logic Csoar Automation bridge.
+This repository a Docker images to run the Sumo Logic Cloud SOAR Automation bridge.
 The images contains an automation bridge able to connect on Sumo Logic SOAR environment.

 ## Use the Docker automation bridge image

-The image tagged `latest` and specific version to runs the automation bridge with Sumo’s Csoar Docker automation bridge executable.
+The image tagged `latest` and specific version to runs the automation bridge with the Sumo Logic Cloud SOAR Docker automation bridge executable.

 When run, the automation bridge listens on the Docker Unix socket for be able to execute the soar integration or can run a standalone daemon.